brson/wasm-opt-rs/README.md

 ## Limitations

-- The `wasm-opt-sys` crate takes a non-negligible amount of time to build It also does not do any incremental recompilation, so if the build is invalidated it will rebuild the C++ code from scratch.
+- The `wasm-opt-sys` crate takes a non-negligible amount of time to build.
+It also does not do any incremental recompilation, so if the build is invalidated it will rebuild the C++ code from scratch.
 The lack of incremental recompilation is a limitation self-imposed by not using cmake or other